angular/protractor/docs/style-guide.md

 # Page objects

 Page Objects help you write cleaner tests by encapsulating information about the elements on your application page.
-A Page Object can be reused across multiple tests, and if the template of your application changes, you only need to update the Page Object.
+A page object can be reused across multiple tests, and if the template of your application changes, you only need to update the page object.

 ### Declare one page object per file